 Vaginal childbirth begins with labor to coax the baby through the birth canal.
 There are three stages of labor for a vaginal birth:

-The first stage of labor is when the cervix dilates (opens) to 10 centimeters and is divided into three phases: early, active and transition.
+The first stage of labor is when the cervix dilates (opens) to 10 centimeters and is divided into three phases: early labor, active labor and transitional labor.
 Early labor is characterized by contractions shortening or thinning the cervix.
 During active labor, contractions are more regular and intense, which may require more coping techniques.
 Finally, the last two centimeters of dilation are called transition because it is the transition between the first and second stage of labor.

 Second stage is the work of pushing your baby through your vagina (birth canal).
 It is more difficult than the distance suggests because your baby must turn to fit through your pelvis.
 The cervix thins and dilates during labor.